Arab Christians: Arab diaspora

-Millions of people are descended from Arab Christians and they live outside the Middle East, in the Arab diaspora.
+Millions of people are descended from Arab Christians and live outside the Middle East, in the Arab diaspora.
 They mainly reside in the Americas, but many people of Arab Christian descent also reside in Europe, Africa and Oceania.
 Among them, one million Palestinian Christians live in the Palestinian diaspora and 6–7 million Brazilians are estimated to have Lebanese ancestry.
 Mass Arab immigration started in the 1890s as Lebanese and Syrian people fled from the political and economic instability which was caused by the collapse of the Ottoman Empire.
 These early immigrants were known as Syro-Lebanese, Lebanese and Palestinians, or Turks.
 According to the United States census, there were at least 3.5 million Arabs living in the United States in the year 2000, with around 40% of them originating from Lebanon.
 The majority of them are members of the Christian faith, making up 63% of the overall Arab American population.

 Historical events that caused the mass-emigration of Arab Christians include: the 1860 civil conflict in Mount Lebanon and Damascus, the 1915–1918 Great Famine of Mount Lebanon, the 1948 Palestinian expulsion and flight, the 1956–57 exodus and expulsions from Egypt, the Lebanese civil war, and the Iraq war.